 Students attending another college or university may take up to one semester of work at Catawba College and therefore be considered a transient or visiting student.
+Transient day students should complete the abbreviated application available on the admissions portal at www.Catawba.edu/portal.
 An application, a letter of good standing and eligibility to return to their home institutions or a statement to that effect on an official transcript must be submitted with the no later than two weeks prior to the term in which they plan to enter.